The National Council for Education and Human Development

-Vivian Carolyn Gilbert Barker (“Carolyn”) received her B.A. in Communications from the Annenberg School, University of Pennsylvania, in 1990.
-Upon graduation, Ms. Barker moved to Hong Kong and worked as an Account Executive for an international advertising firm before returning to work for the Office of the U.S. Trade Representative during the George H.W.
+Vivian Carolyn Gilbert Barker (“Carolyn”) received a B.A. in Communications from the Annenberg School, University of Pennsylvania, in 1990.
+Ms. Barker then moved to Hong Kong and worked as an Account Executive for an international advertising firm.
+She later returned to work for the Office of the U.S. Trade Representative during the George H.W.
 Bush administration.
-From 1993 to 1998, Ms. Barker was the Director of Conference Programs for the Sigur Center for East Asian Studies at The George Washington University, where she planned and implemented multilateral conferences in Washington, D.C., and a number of major cities across East Asia, and coordinated the Visiting Scholars Program and the Distinguished Visiting Scholar Lecture Series, among other responsibilities.
-She earned her M.A. in International Education from GWU in 1998.
-She has since held a variety of teaching, education consulting and tutoring positions, and is active in local charitable and community work in Alexandria, Virginia.
-Ms. Barker has traveled extensively in Asia, Africa and Europe, and her interests include international education policy with a focus on fostering international communication, cooperation and understanding.
-Ms. Barker is married to husband Jim, a partner in a global law firm, and has six children.
+From 1993-1998, she served as Director of Conference Programs for the Sigur Center for East Asian Studies at GW.
+Her responsibilities included planning and implementing multilateral conferences in D.C. and major cities across East Asia.
+She coordinated the Visiting Scholars Program and the Distinguished Visiting Scholar Lecture Series, among other responsibilities.
+Ms. Barker earned a M.A. in International Education from GW in 1998.
+She has held a variety of teaching, education consulting and tutoring positions, and is active in charitable work in Alexandria, Virginia.
+She has traveled extensively in Asia, Africa and Europe.
+Her interests include international education policy with a focus on fostering international communication, cooperation and understanding.
+Ms. Barker is married to Jim, a partner in a global law firm, and has six children.

 Dr. Sheila Barry-Oliver